uniblab/Icod.Helpers/README.md

 }
 ```

-The `WriteFileLine` extension methods come in two varieties.
+The `WriteLine` extension methods come in two varieties.
 One variety which relies on the host system's idea of a
 line-ending, and one which permits the caller to specify a
 particular line-ending.
 This is extremely useful when writing